Classic Whoopie Pies

 • 2 tsp vanilla extract

-1. Preheat oven to 350ºF.
-In a large bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt.
+• Make the cookies: Preheat the oven to 350°F (175°C).
+In a large bowl, whisk together the flour, cocoa, baking powder, baking soda and salt.
 Set aside.

-2. In a separate bowl, whisk buttermilk with sour cream and vanilla.
+• In a separate bowl, whisk the buttermilk with the sour cream and vanilla.
 Set aside.

-4. With mixer speed on low, beat in ? of the flour mixture, followed by ½ of the buttermilk mixture.
-Repeat, ending with the final ? of the flour mixture.
+• Beat the butter and sugar in a stand mixer until light and fluffy, about 2 minutes, scraping down the bowl occasionally.
+Beat in the eggs one at a time.
+With the mixer on low, beat in 1/3 of the flour mixture, followed by 1/2 of the buttermilk mixture.
+Repeat, ending with the final 1/3 of the flour mixture.

-5. Drop by level tablespoonfuls onto parchment-lined baking sheets.
-Bake 6 minutes, or until set still a bit shiny (if you press the centre, it will leave an indent).
-They will look underdone – this is essential to chewy, delicious cakes.
+• Drop by level tablespoonfuls onto parchment-lined baking sheets.
+Bake 6 minutes, or until set but still a bit shiny (if you press the centre, it will leave an indent).
+They will look underdone — this is essential to chewy, delicious cakes.

-2. Transfer mixture to standing mixer bowl fitted with the whisk attachment and beat for 10 minutes, until glossy and stiff.
-Beat in butter, a tablespoon at a time, and then vanilla extract.
-If the frosting is runny (it probably will be), refrigerate for 30 minutes, then remove and beat again for 1 minute.
+• Make the filling: Combine the sugar and egg whites in a heatproof bowl set over a pot of simmering water.
+Cook, whisking occasionally, until the sugar is completely dissolved (rub a bit between your fingers — you should feel no granules), about 7 minutes (160°F on a candy thermometer for food safety).
+Transfer to a stand mixer fitted with the whisk attachment and beat 10 minutes, until glossy and stiff.
+Beat in the butter a tablespoon at a time, then the vanilla.
+If the frosting is runny (it probably will be), refrigerate 30 minutes, then beat again for 1 minute.

-1. Spread a heaping tablespoonful of frosting onto flat side of one cookie.
-Sandwich with another cookie, and transfer to a plate.
-Transfer to the fridge after you’ve frosted every half-dozen or so, as the filling is gooey and will start to spread out.
-Continue until all the cookies have been sandwiched.
+• Assemble: Spread a heaping tablespoon of frosting onto the flat side of one cookie and sandwich with another, then transfer to a plate.
+Move them to the fridge after every half-dozen or so, as the filling is gooey and will spread.
+Continue until all the cookies are sandwiched.
 Keep refrigerated until ready to serve.

 Leave a comment